openhab/openhab-addons/bundles/org.openhab.binding.meater/README.md

-# Meater Binding
+# MEATER Binding

-This is an openHAB binding for the Meater probe, by Apption Labs.
+This is an openHAB binding for the MEATER probe, MEATER® is a trademark of Apption Labs™ Limited.
+A Traeger Company.

-This binding uses the Meater cloud REST API.
+This binding uses the MEATER cloud REST API.

 ![Meater+ Probe](doc/meater-plus-side.png)